Marek Jarolím

-Marek Jarolím (born 21 May 1984) is a Czech football manager and former player.
-He played as a midfielder.
+Marek Jarolím (born 21 May 1984) is a Czech professional football manager and former player who played as a midfielder.
+He was most recently in charge of I liga club Arka Gdynia.

 Playing career

 In March 2013, Jarolím signed for Chinese Super League club Hangzhou Greentown.
 After leaving China, he started training for Slavia Prague and was engaged in negotiations for returning to his former club.
 Shortly afterwards, on 6 September 2013, he signed for Greek Football League club Iraklis.
 He made his debut for his new club in an away 3–2 loss against Kavala.
 His first goal for Iraklis came in a home win against Anagennisi Giannitsa.
 On 18 January 2014, his contract with Iraklis was terminated by mutual consent.
 In total, he made eight appearances for the club and scored three goals.
 On 21 January 2014, Jarolím signed a contract with Czech First League side Slovan Liberec.

-Coaching career
+Managerial career

-In the summer of 2017 Jarolím joined the Slavia Prague U17 team as an assistant coach.
+In the summer of 2017, Jarolím joined the Slavia Prague U17 team as an assistant coach.
 In June 2020, he was promoted to head coach of Slavia's B-team.

 On 4 August 2024, Jarolím was hired by Czech National Football League club Vysočina Jihlava as the manager.

 On 15 October 2025, Jarolím was appointed head coach of Czech First League club Karviná.
+In his only season in charge, he led Karviná to an eight-place league finish and won the 2025–26 Czech Cup.
+He left Karviná after they were expelled from the league in June 2026.

+On 17 June 2026, Jarolím was appointed manager of Polish I liga club Arka Gdynia on a two-year contract.
+He was sacked on 22 September 2026 after a series of bad results, with a record of four wins, two draws and four losses.